 you are reading a list of book recommendations on a blog.
 You click through and buy one of those books.

-You will know when a blogger uses affiliate marketing on their blog when you see the “this post may contain affiliate links” written at the top of the page.
+When you see the “this post may contain affiliate links” written at the top of the page, you will know when a blogger uses affiliate marketing.

 This isn’t to discourage the reader but more to keep the reader informed.